 Although it’s no longer new, VR tech is still in its infancy and has a lot of room for growth.
 One thing we can say for sure is that virtual reality tech is becoming increasingly prevalent and advanced, which is of course a good thing.
 It is entirely possible that one day we can get equipment capable of achieving what we saw in the movies like Ready Player One.

-Currently, VR is a decent form of entertainment, and it can also be used for marketing purposes.
+Currently, VR is a decent form of entertainment, right after other entertainment websites online like best betting sites bemybet.com or various sports sites.
+What we like about VR however, is that it can also be used for marketing purposes.
 Virtual tourism, virtual real estate and shopping, in general, are no longer just concepts on paper.
 Here we will explore how VR is changing our entertainment, and discuss what we can expect.

 VR is all about increasing immersion which definitely comes in handy when you want to experience a story, like the one in the movie.
 Right now these movies rely on more than just a VR headset, the viewer seat and environment are also modified in order to enhance the bodily sensations that are happening in the story, like a bumpy ride, snowy surface, rain etc.

 That being said these are not really full movies, but rather short experiences focused on showing us what is possible with VR tech.
 Truth be told, it would be hard to design a meaningful 90 minutes movie that is also focused on the viewer unless viewers themselves take a role of a mute character with no agency that also experiences the story happening around them.
 Maybe it could be a good medium to tell a tale of a patient who is maybe mute and paralyzed and simply has to watch the events unfold.

 In other words, the tech needs to be used to create entertainment that makes sense for the VR environment, and we should not create VR experiences just because we can.